tonetheman/js13k_2022/readme.md

 - NICETOHAVE: need a 3rd bad guy that shoots in a curved way?
     - this bad will be colored differently

-- DONE: BUG: need bads to come out slower

-- DONE: MUST: need bad guys to explode if hit

-- DONE: MUST: need sound still even just tiny bits
-    - need a theme playing during other screens?
-    - need effects for hits that go into the goal
-    - need sound for rocket being shot
-    - need sound for rocket being blocked
-    - need sound for bad being hit

 - BUG: fix the floor draw bug

 - BUG/FEATURE: a bug if a player comes down over a rocket